jessitron/ai-workshop/README.md

 - Use Winston logger for all logging
 - Add JSDoc comments for new functions
 - Update CLAUDE.md for architectural changes
-- Test locally before deploying to AWS
+- Test changes in a dev/staging stack before production
+- Use Pulumi preview to review infrastructure changes

 ## 📄 License